Ban on businesses supplying single-use plastics comes into force in England

 The new regulations, announced by the Government in January, come as part of efforts to cut down on plastic pollution.

-The Government estimates that people across England use 2.7 billion items of mostly plastic single-use cutlery and 721 million single-use plates every year but only 10% are recycled.
+The Government estimates that people across England use 2.7 billion items of mostly plastic single-use cutlery and 721 million single-use plates every year but only 10 per cent are recycled.

 Environment minister Rebecca Pow said: “This new ban is the next big step in our mission to crack down on harmful plastic waste.